Shift in small business spending may curb Staples-Office Depot growth

-It's the changing spending patterns of small business owners like Thomas Kean that helped prompt Staples Inc (SPLS.O) to buy Office Depot (ODP.O).
+Feb 4 It's the changing spending patterns of small business owners like Thomas Kean that helped prompt Staples Inc to buy Office Depot.
 It also may limit their post-merger growth prospects.

 Staples announced on Wednesday that it would buy Office Depot for $6.3 billion, combining the top two U.S. retailers of office supplies.
 The companies said the deal would enable them to better serve customers and make them more competitive on costs..